Module Init and Initcalls

 The kernel exposes two syscalls for loading modules:

-init_module(buf, len, params)— loads a module image from a buffer in userspace memoryfinit_module(fd, params, flags)— loads a module from a file descriptor (preferred since 3.8; enables module signing verification on the file)
+init_module(buf, len, params)— loads a module image from a buffer in userspace memoryfinit_module(fd, params, flags)— loads a module from an already-open file descriptor rather than a userspace buffer (preferred since 3.8, especially by container runtimes and systemd); both syscalls funnel into the sameload_module(), somodule_sig_check()runs identically either way —finit_moduledoesn't change signature handling, it changes how the module image gets to the kernel

 insmod uses init_module; modprobe uses finit_module.